IARC-Programing/time-driven-cost-estimation-lm/Readme.md

 Go to tab **Files and Version** and download their files.
 File names are initial with the name `generated`.
 If you want to use our experiment script, please create the directory named `dataset` and then create folder for each set, and put all files of each set insided.

 ### Construct Experiment

+On our research project, we create the validation experiment as a script, which is located in `experiment/experiment_script.py` the main function name is `run_experiment`.

+This require the setting parameters like `data_directory`, `epoch` amount, `folder_name` to keep the result, `round_number` to specify the amount of training replication for preventing the error, `learning_rate_list` for learning rate which used for testing, we can use multiple learning rate at one time you run this script.

+We also provide the experimented scenario to choose and test which boolean parameters.

+- **Outlier Removal** - Set the `remove_outlier_qtr` to `True` for enable, with using iterquartile range, you can specify the `outlier_index` to remove (the default is `1.5` which refer to 1.5IQR will reject as outliers).

+- **Early Stopping** - You can preventing the high validation error and improve model regularization using the early stopping, by enable `early_stopping` as `True` and also can modify the `patience_round` for the model.

+- **Data Augmentation** - Enable or Disable Class balacing for the input material by enable the flag `augmentation`.

+The script will load the data from the defined directory and use them to perform the experiment.

 &copy; 2024, Prince of Songkla University under the Inteligent Automation Engineering Center, Faculty of Engineering.